Otago Peninsula: Geography

 Victory Beach, named after the 19th-century shipwreck of the Victory close by, features a rock formation known locally as "The Pyramids" for its resemblance to the ancient Egyptian monuments.
 Sandfly Bay, named not for the insect but for the sand blown up by the wind, is reached via a path through some of New Zealand's tallest sand dunes, which rise for some 100 metres above the beach.

 Other tourist attractions on the peninsula include Larnach Castle, a restored Armstrong disappearing-gun coastal defence post, and a war-memorial cairn.
 There are views of the city and surrounding country from Highcliff Road, which runs along the spine of the peninsula.

 The total population of the peninsula is under 10,000, with about half of these in the suburbs of Dunedin that encroach onto its western end, such as Vauxhall and Shiel Hill.
 Mostly, only the side adjacent to the Otago Harbour is populated, with several small communities dotting the length of the peninsula.
-The largest of these are Macandrew Bay (the peninsula's largest settlement, population 1,100), Portobello, and Otakou.
-Otakou was the site of the first permanent European settlement on the harbour, and of an early whaling station, commemorated at nearby Weller's Rock.
+The largest of these are Macandrew Bay (the peninsula's largest settlement, population 1,100), Portobello, and Ōtākou. Ōtākou was the site of the first permanent European settlement on the harbour, and of an early whaling station, commemorated at nearby Weller's Rock.
 There were several other whaling stations inside the harbour and outer peninsula, including the Middle Fishery Station at Harington Point.

 Panorama of Otago Peninsula from Mt.
 Cargill, looking southeast across Otago Harbour.
 On the extreme left are the harbour mouth, Aramoana and Taiaroa Head.
 Near the centre is Harbour Cone, and below it Broad Bay.
 Portobello and Macandrew Bay are to the left and right respectively.
 Quarantine Island/Kamau Taurua is mid left above Port Chalmers.